 The Right Team for the Job

 Organizations need to be cautious of slipping back into what’s comfortable and simply adding back the consultants they cut loose in the beginning stages of their pandemic response.
 While this may bring the team back to size, their skill sets may not align well with the expertise that is now required.
-The good news is that the labor pool of available healthcare IT consultants is at an all time high.
+The good news is that the labor pool of available healthcare IT consultants is at an all-time high.
 This means that the likelihood of finding great talent that matches the evolving needs of the organization is extremely high.

 Additionally, the pool of available, experienced talent has grown even more due to the willingness of organizations to embrace a remote workforce.
-The realities of working during a pandemic has shown that remote workers can truly be as productive as in-office talent.
+The realities of working during a pandemic have shown that remote workers can truly be as productive as in-office talent.
 In fact, there are some organizations that have expressed that their team is actually more productive working remotely than in the traditional office setting.

 Your Healthcare IT plans and priorities may have changed due to COVID-19, but one thing hasn’t changed – the importance of optimal staffing and hiring.
 Learn how Medix Technology’s expertise can help you build the right team for your recovery plans by contacting our team today!